waltermeyer/waltermeyer.github.io/_posts/2015-5-23-3D-Printing.md

 #####5.
 The previous step should have downloaded a file with an .stl extension to your computer.
 Double-click this and it should open in the MakerBot application where you can print.
 Please see the instructor for details on how to proceed with printing your object.

-##Advanced 3D Printing with OpenSCAD
+##•Advanced 3D Printing with OpenSCAD•

 If you are familiar with some basic Geometry, then you already know about the X and Y axis that make up a 2D plane like in the one below: